Hesburgh Library: Current library

 Ground was broken in 1961, with the Ellerbe Company of Saint Paul, Minnesota as the project's architect.
 Construction took three years.
 The Memorial Library officially opened on September 18, 1963.

 The finished structure, which is 210 ft tall, is built on a site that encompasses 315 ft2.
 The interior of 429,780 ft2 has two lower floors that serve as a base for a narrower and nearly windowless 13-story tower capped with a smaller penthouse.
 Interior floors have few walls and are supported by bare columns to create a flexible space to arrange stacks of books.
 The size of the windows was minimized to reduce glare and avoid uneven light from the outside.
 The two lower floors feature a more extensive use of glass, as well as brick and tweed granite, while the upper floors are finished in Makato stone.

+Removals from the second floor of the Hesburgh Library allow the first floor to be seen.

 The library's collection reached one million volumes in 1970 and surpassed 1.5 million volumes in 1986.
 In 1987 the library was renamed The Hesburgh Library in honor of Fr.
 Hesburgh, the university's retiring president, who had served as Notre Dame's president for thirty-five years (1952–1987) and who spearheaded the new library project.
 In his retirement, Hesburgh maintained an office on the library's thirteenth floor overlooking the Main Quad.

 As of 2009, the library housed 3.39 million volumes.
 The Association of Research Libraries ranked it the 61st largest collection among research universities in the United States.

 In 2015, the university began major renovations to the library that were intended to modernize its interior design.